Isle of Wight Guru

 Conclusion

-Of course I'm a bit biased - I love the Isle of Wight - but I don't own a B&B or a tourist attraction on the Island, so I can speak pretty frankly.
+Of course, I'm a bit biased - I love the Isle of Wight.
+I should also mention that we own a holiday apartment in Freshwater Bay (Ed: shouldn't you have mentioned this earlier?).
+However, I don't own a ferry company or a tourist attraction on the Island, so I can speak pretty frankly.

-If so, read our guide to which Isle of Wight town should I stay, and then our guide to discount Isle of Wight ferry travel.
+If so, read our guide to which Isle of Wight town should I stay, and then our guide to holidays including ferry travel or our discount Isle of Wight ferry travel.
 Or take a look at holiday parks, big cottages for family gatherings or hotels, if that's your thing.
+We've also got a guide that gives advice on picking the best Isle of Wight accommodation depending on whether you are visiting with children, dogs, as a couple or a someone with limited mobility.

 Related guides from Isle of Wight Guru: